software-students-spring2024/1-specification-exercise-se-2pm/README.md

 - -Inventive is not necessary for this app to be active.

-Stackholder 2
+Stakeholder 2

-+ +User posting on this app is relevant to the daily life of college students.
++ User posting on this app is relevant to the daily life of college students.

 + +Incentives is a good idea to keep this app active